-Not long ago, I interviewed Jason Fladlien of Rapid Crush for a book I’m writing with Connie Ragen Green.
+Not long ago, I interviewed Jason Fladlien of Rapid Crush for a book I wrote with Connie Ragen Green.
 It ran for about 40 minutes and I recorded it in Zoom.
 Then, I needed to get the recording into the book.

 You can use YouTube to get a free transcription of any video and then Microsoft Word to put it into paragraph format.
 After that, you’ll still need to clean it up as well as add punctuation, capitals, and paragraphs.